-When you become an Angle of Attack trained Aviator™ at Maui Flight Academy, you'll find yourself at a special place.
-You will be transformed as a pilot, and find out very quickly that you are in elite company.
+When you are trained at Maui Flight Academy, you'll find yourself at a special place.
+You will be transformed as an aviator, and find out very quickly that you are in elite company.

 By the end of your training, you will become a member, and proudly call yourself an Angle of Attack trained Aviator™.